 Great managers understand that they’re the ones in charge, meaning they’re responsible for everyone’s performance — the successes and the failures.
 To this end, they keep tabs on all of their employees to see what they can do to help them become better workers and develop professionally.

-According to our 2015 Employee Engagement Report, only 25% of workers feel as though there are ample opportunities for professional development at their organizations.
+According to our 2019 Employee Engagement Report, more than half of the employees said their promotion and career path were not clear to them.
 That figure leaves a lot to be desired because many workers place a high value on professional development.

 Managers who are invested in their employees and committed to helping them grow professionally will almost assuredly keep their staffs engaged.